History

 September 2010 Annual Scorecard

-The Women’s Giving Circle of Cumberland County (WGCCC) presented their 2nd Annual Scorecard on 3 basic needs focus areas for Cumberland County.
+The Women’s Giving Circle of Cumberland County (WGCCC), a program of Cumberland Community Foundation, presented their 2nd Annual Scorecard on 3 basic needs focus areas for Cumberland County.
 Those areas are:

 1. homelessness